-This project was begun in June of 2000 in response to my students’ requests for information on microphones that is not available in our course text, and by my ninety-seven-year-old mother’s remark that she thought all microphones are alike.
+This project was begun in June of 2000 in response to my students’ requests for information on microphones that is not available in our course text, and by my one-hundred-year-old mother’s remark that she thought all microphones are alike.
 Since then a wealth of information has been gleaned, and is now presented here for your edification.
 Significant amounts of technical data were obtained from the microphone manufacturers themselves.
 This is especially true with regard to the older RCA ribbon types, and I thank the preservationists who have made available the historical notes for the rest of us to use, appreciate, and thereby become enlightened.

 Those I would like to acknowledge include Sheldon Hochheiser, Ph.D. who is Corporate Historian at AT&T Labs, Mr. Ethan Wetzell who is a Technical Applications and Service representative of the Pro Audio Group at Telex Communications, Inc., Mr. John R. Misenhimer of the Pasadena High School Industrial Arts Department, Mr. Wes Dooley of Audio Engineering Associates, Mr. Ron Streicher of Pacific Audio-Visual Enterprises, Prof. Gary Mraz of Citrus College, Mr. James U. Steele of WKBX Radio, Mr. Jerry Silvia of Silvia Classics Microphone Restoration, Mr. Ekkehart Willms of Vintage-Phone Antiques, Mr. Michael Henry of the Broadcast Pioneers Library of American Broadcasting at the University of Maryland, Mr. Douglas N. Johnson of KPCC Radio, Mr. Jeff Rudisill of the Performing and Communication Arts Division at Pasadena City College, and Prof. Robert L. Shrader, former Chairman of Electronics at Laney College.